Nifrec/eser/README.md

 Then the exploration algorithm will force `c(x', x') ≈ c(x, x') ≈ c(x', x)`,
 as desired.
 Note that `c(x', x')` will be explored first, as desired.
+In implementation, this means simply adding `× ¬ (x ⊂ y')` to the type.

 ## Confusing types and elements